beto-rodriguez/LiveCharts2/docs/cartesianChart/axes.md

 when you do not set these properties, they will be an array containing only one element of the `Axis` class (`new Axis[] { new Axis() }`).

-This article will cover the properties of an `IAxis` interface that require a further explanation but it will not cover all of them, if you need to know more about this type then use the [API explorer](./) in our website.

 ## Zooming and Panning

 Both of these features are directly related to the <a href="#MaxLimit and MinLimit properties">MaxLimit and MinLimit properties</a>,